small-tech/comet/README.md

 1. Run `task/build`
 2. Run `build/org.small_tech.comet tests/<name of test message>`

-This will build and run Comet using one of the test git commit messages found in the tests folder.
+This will build and run Comet using one of the test Git commit messages found in the tests folder.

-If you want to test the native binary with actual git commits, you must register the binary as your default editor manually.
+If you want to test the native binary with actual Git commits, you must register the binary as your default editor manually.

 ```shell
 git config --global core.editor <full path to build/org.small_tech.comet>